 U.S. News & World Report rankings

-In September 2016, the University of Cincinnati was again named in the Top Tier of the country's "Best National Universities," placing at 135 in the 2017 special issue.
-UC is ranked at 64 among top public universities.
+In September 2017, the University of Cincinnati was again named in the Top Tier of the country's "Best National Universities," placing at 133 in the special issue carrying the 2018 rankings.
+UC is ranked at 63 among top public universities.

-Importantly, UC is also listed among those national universities with a healthy retention rate (86 percent) for the period tracked by these rankings.
+Importantly, UC is also listed among those national universities with a healthy retention rate (87 percent) for the four-year period tracked by these rankings.
 (UC's current retention rate is now actually higher - at 88 percent.)

 In the U.S. News global rankings (released in October 2016), UC placed at No. 198 globally.
 The ranking is based on the institution's global and regional research reputation, publications, books, conferences and more.